GSA/notifications-api/docs/all.md

 Update the allowed domains by updating `deploy-config/egress_proxy/notify-api-<env>.allow.acl` and deploying an updated version of the application throught he normal deploy process.

+## Managing environment variables

+For an environment variable to make its way into the cloud.gov environment, it *must* end up in the `manifest.yml` file.
+Based on the deployment approach described above, there are 2 ways for this to happen.

+### Secret environment variables

+Because secrets are pulled from GitHub, they must be passed from our action to the deploy action and then placed into `manifest.yml`.
+This means that they should be in a 4 places:

+- [ ] The GitHub secrets store
+- [ ] The deploy action in the `env` section using the format `{secrets.SECRET_NAME}`
+- [ ] The deploy action in the `push_arguments` section using the format `--var SECRET_NAME="$SECRET_NAME"`
+- [ ] The manifest using the format `((SECRET_NAME))`

+### Public environment variables

+Public env vars make up the configuration in `deploy-config`.
+These are pulled in together by the `--vars-file` line in the deploy action.
+To add or update one, it should be in 2 places:

+- [ ] The relevant YAML file in `deploy-config` using the format `var_name: value`
+- [ ] The manifest using the format `((var_name))`

 ## Sandbox environment